Master of Science in Health Care Management

 Q: How do you apply to the MSHM program?

-A: Applications are accepted on an ongoing basis and you may apply online at (place current URL here) or can submit a printed application.
+A: Applications are accepted on an ongoing basis and you may apply online here or can submit a printed application.
 Along with the application, the following should be submitted:

 - A personal statement relating your desire to enter the MSHM program to your career goals;